 - Gradually add dry ingredients into wet ingredients, alternating with the buttermilk.

 - Mix until batter is fluffy but be careful not to over mix.

-- Beat egg whites until foamy and thick.
+- Beat egg whites until stiff and thick. (holds a nice peak)

 - Very gently fold egg whites into batter and mix JUST until incorporated.

 - Pour batter into prepared pans and spread into even layers.

 - Remove from oven and let cake cool in pans until pans are warm to the touch.

 - Carefully remove cakes from pan and place on a cooling rack to finish cooling.